On that fine sunny day, there was a realization.

 It seemed that everyone in the world was destined to get a dream job, except Jeremy.
 Jeremy couldn't figure out what was it that he was doing wrong.
 He asked his close friend for help.

 Turns out, applying for a job online was way easier than he had thought.
-His friends were just uploading their resumes on job sites and the process just seemed to automatically proceed from there.
+His friends were using best websites to post resume and the process just seemed to automatically proceed from there.

 It was then that Jeremy decided to unlearn everything he knew about himself, brush aside his attitude towards everything 'online' and get on-board the online job bandwagon.